Benchmarks

 Compression depends on input shape.

 The log rows report both a repetition-heavy sample (~55% identical heartbeat lines) and a mixed-entropy one (~15%) — the mixed row is the honest lower bound.
+The 97% figure elsewhere on the site is the interactive demo's sample (a typical app log), which lands between these two rows.

 Throughput is single-machine and relative.